discodrive/leeaplin-blog/src/pages/posts/heroku-aws-terraform.md

 > **Important note:**
 >
 > 1. As in the Heroku application, we reference some variables here.
 These are set in a `variables.tf` file which will be explained later.
+> 2. In the provider block we set a profile.
+It will use your default AWS local profile to determine which account the resources should be provisioned on.
+[Read more about AWS named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) if you don't have one set up, or [read more about different authentication methods](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
-> 2. The `aws_rds_cluster_instance` resource referenecs the staging cluster, `aws_rds_cluster`.
+> 3. The `aws_rds_cluster_instance` resource referenecs the staging cluster, `aws_rds_cluster`.
 Since we won't know the values of these things until the `aws_rds_cluster` has been created, Terraform will automatically order the creation of resources depending on what is required.
 So `aws_rds_cluster` will be provisioned first, then `aws_rds_cluster_instance` after.
-> 3.There is a reference to `aws_security_group.sg.id`.
+> 4. There is a reference to `aws_security_group.sg.id`.
 In order to make the database public we need specific rules for our inbound traffic.
 We'll create the security group next.
-> 4. Read more about [provisioning RDS clusters](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster) and [RDS instances](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster_instance)
+> 5. Read more about [provisioning RDS clusters](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster) and [RDS instances](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster_instance)

 ## Create the security group